Background pattern

 3. How to take Tramadol/Paracetamol Krka

-Your doctor will explain to you what you can expect from the use of tramadol/paracetamol, when and for how long you should take it, when you should contact your doctor and when you should discontinue it (see also section 2).
+Before starting treatment and regularly during treatment, your doctor will explain what you can expect from the use of tramadol/paracetamol, when and for how long you should take it, when you should contact your doctor, and when you should stop taking it (see also section 2).

-You should take tramadol/paracetamol for the shortest time possible.
+You should take tramadol/paracetamol for the shortest possible time.

-The dose should be adjusted to the intensity of the pain and your individual sensitivity.
-Normally, the lowest dose possible that produces pain relief should be used.
+The dose should be adjusted according to the intensity of the pain and your individual sensitivity.
+Normally, the lowest possible dose that produces pain relief should be used.

-Unless your doctor prescribes otherwise, the recommended starting dose for adults and adolescents over 12 years old is 2 tablets.
+Unless your doctor prescribes otherwise, the recommended starting dose for adults and adolescents over 12 years of age is 2 tablets.

 Do not take more than 8 tablets per day.

-Do not take tramadol/paracetamol more frequently than your doctor has indicated.
+Do not take tramadol/paracetamol more frequently than indicated by your doctor.

-In patients over 75 years old, tramadol excretion may be delayed.
+In elderly patients (over 75 years of age), the excretion of tramadol may be delayed.
 If this is your case, your doctor may recommend prolonging the dosing intervals.

-Patients with severe renal and/or hepatic failure should not take this medication.
+Patients with severe renal and/or hepatic impairment should not take this medication.

-If your liver or kidney failure is mild or moderate, your doctor may recommend prolonging the dosing interval.
+If your impairment is mild or moderate, your doctor may recommend prolonging the dosing interval.

 Administration route